/ BEST PRACTISE

 Information on a personal grievance process if your employer has fired you unfairly or done something else you think is unjustified.
 Personal grievances are also available on certain other grounds, like discrimination and sexual harassment.

-CAREER STRATEGY & GUIDANCE
+CAREER STRATEGY AND GUIDANCE

 Anna is an experienced creative impact producer within the industry and arts sectors.
 A PR maven, social media strategist and memorable event creator.
 Anna also offers strategy expertise, network facility and talent coaching to help you gain clarity, enthusiasm and direction.